EthynChesn/Assignment2/README.md

 v3.0 - Server now broadcasts to all clients.
 Server announces when a member has joined, and shows the lists of current members when client first joins.
 Clients can send messages to server and all clients, but not privately.

+v4.0 - Clients can now send messages privately, but can't stop sending them once switching.
+There are many bugs with Private Chat mode.